gabstopper/ansible-stonesoft/docs/facts/alias_facts_module.rst

 -----

 .. note::
-    - If a filter is not used in the query, this will return all results for the element type.
-The return data in this case will only contain the meta data for the element which will be name and type.
+    - If a filter is not used in the query, this will return all results for the element type specified.
+The return data in this case will only contain the metadata for the element which will be name and type.
+To get detailed information about an element, use a filter.
+When using filters on network or service elements, the filter value will search the element fields, for example, you could use a filter of '1.1.1.1' when searching for hosts and all hosts with this IP will be returned.
+The same applies for services.
+If you are unsure of the service name but know the port you require, your filter can be by port.

 Author